Wildvoyager

 Harbin lights up during the snow and ice festival at night

 The Trans-Manchurian train journey can be completed directly in over 6 days.
-This route is perfect for traveling in the winter as travelers have the opportunity to enjoy the Harbin snow and ice festival.
+This route is perfect for travelling in the winter, as travellers have the opportunity to enjoy the Harbin Snow and Ice Festival.

 The Trans-Manchurian route has stops in cities like Novosibirsk, Yekaterinburg, Irkutsk, and more.
-It also covers rugged landscapes as well as scenic vistas of Europe and Asia.
-But the most sought-after attraction in the Trans- Manchurian line is the beautiful Harbin city in the winter.
+It also covers rugged landscapes as well as scenic vistas in Europe and Asia.
+But the most sought-after attraction on the Trans-Manchurian line is the beautiful Harbin city in the winter.
 It is home to the world’s biggest ice festival.
-Here, you can witness magnificent ice sculptures and lanterns shows as well as dazzling light shows at night.
+Here, you can witness magnificent ice sculptures and lantern shows as well as dazzling light shows at night.

 Riding the Trans-Siberian railway

-The Trans-Siberian railway is the backbone of the Russian rail network.
+The Trans-Siberian Railway is the backbone of the Russian rail network.
 It also serves as an important connection between Asian and European railway networks.
-This rail network is the most traveled in the world as it helps along with Russia’s oil transportation.
+This rail network is the most travelled in the world, as it helps with Russia’s oil transportation.

-Along the whole route, the population will largely make up of ethically Russians.
+Along the whole route, the population will be largely made up of ethical Russians.
 However, as the train crosses borders, you will come across various Asian ethnic groups.
-This journey allows you to interact with locals, and learn about various cultures, especially the Russian.
+This journey allows you to interact with locals and learn about various cultures, especially the Russians.

 Additional tips to keep in mind while traveling the Trans-Siberian

-• Plan an itinerary and include cities that you want to experience and fulfill your interests.
+• Plan an itinerary and include cities that you want to experience and that fulfil your interests.

 • Carry several packs of wet wipes and tissues for personal hygiene.

-• Aside from the scenic views keeping you company, the long hours on the train can become more enjoyable by bringing books or mini board games.
-For instance, a deck of cards or other popular games are not only entertaining but can also help you socialize with fellow travelers.
+• Aside from the scenic views keeping you company, the long hours on the train can become more enjoyable by bringing books or mini-board games.
+For instance, a deck of cards or other popular games are not only entertaining but can also help you socialise with fellow travellers.

-• Although traveling the Trans-Siberian railway is safe, keep your valuables such as money and documentations secured.
+• Although travelling on the Trans-Siberian Railway is safe, keep your valuables, such as money and documentation, secured.

-The Trans- Siberian railway offers the most exhilarating train rides that cannot be experienced elsewhere.
+The Trans-Siberian Railway provides unparalleled train rides that you can’t experience anywhere else.
 Covering several attractions and stunning vistas, this journey must be on every enthusiastic traveler’s bucket list.

 If you loved reading this story, then subscribe to our blog here (it will ask to verify your email) to get inspiring travel stories and trivia delivered to your email.
 Stories about wildlife trivia, cultural experiences, curated luxury hotel lists, underrated places to travel, polar journeys and much more.